ILIAS-eLearning/ilias/docs/configuration/install.md

 <a name="supported-system"></a>
 ## Supported Software Setup and Reference System

-The ILIAS Testserver (https://test10.ilias.de) is currently configured as follows:
+The following software versions are required/supported for ILIAS 10.
+The table below lists these versions alongside the current configuration of the ILIAS test server, which serves as a reference system (https://test10.ilias.de).

 | Package      | Version                                                | Reference System |
 |--------------|--------------------------------------------------------|------------------|